Awadhpuri Prabhu Aawat Jaani, Bhayi Sakal Sobha Ke Khani

 1. Celebrating Diwali with Indian Family

 The best way to celebrate the festival of light is by spending time with the Indian Family.
-Though one can see the extravagant aura of Diwali on streets and markets which are lightened with various colorful lights, but the real meaning of the festival lies inside the doors of Indian homes.
-People coming to India during Diwali festival are highly recommended to stay with the Indian family so that you can get real insight of Indian culture.
-You can also get a chance to be a part of rituals that takes place during Diwali.
-People clean their houses and white wash it, wear new cloths, cook various Indian snacks and distributes sweets among their friends and family.
+Though one can see the extravagant aura of Diwali on streets and markets which are lightened with various colored lights, the real meaning of the festival lies inside the doors of Indian homes.
+People coming to India during Diwali festival are highly recommended to stay with the Indian family so that you can get a real insight into Indian culture.
+You can also get a chance to be a part of rituals that take place during Diwali.
+People clean their houses and whitewash it, wear new clothes, cook various Indian snacks and distributes sweets among their friends and family.